MemVerge/mvai-public/README.md

     # The following will configure the local machine as a target:
     # host-1        ansible_host=localhost
   ```
   In order to have the Kubernetes node names match with the names of the servers in the cluster, it is best to let `<host-N-name>` be the domain name of the remote host.
-You can determine a host's domain by running the `hostname` command on each machine.
+You can determine a host's domain by running the `hostname` command (without the optional `-f` flag, which prints the fully qualified domain name) on each machine.
 - **`[kube-master]`**
   The `<host-name>` of the node in the cluster where Kubernetes' control plane will run.
 This is most likely the provisioning machine.
 - **`[etcd]`**